scalar/scalar/packages/scalar.aspnetcore/README.md

 3. **Configure your application**

-Add the following lines to your `Program.cs` for .NET 9:
+Add the following to `Program.cs` based on your OpenAPI generator:

+For .NET 9 using `Microsoft.AspNetCore.OpenApi`:

 ```csharp
 builder.Services.AddOpenApi();